GrassHeadd/Temperature-Predicting-Machine-Learning-Model/README.md

 ---

-## 4. Explanation of Model Choices
+## 5. Explanation of Model Choices

+### alternate models considered and why they were rejected
+- Neural network: realised that given the limited size of the dataset, it was not performing as well as ensemble models
+- Random forest: just an overall less accurate model compared to XGBoost given enough time which I had relatively enough of

 1. **XGBoost for Regression**
    - Effective at handling non-linear relationships and outliers.